gregpaulos/AI_pics_frontend/README.md

 Let's Test Our Robot Overlords!
 They may rule the world soon, but let's see how good they are at recognizing what's in a picture right now.
 This web application allows users to test and compare the computer vision capabilities of three popular vision APIs: Google Vision, IBM Watson, and Clarifai.

 ## Built With
-Built with React, Reux, Node, and Express.
+Built with React, Redux, Node, and Express.
 Hosted on AWS and Heroku.

 ## Deployed
 A live version is deployed here: